stefanoborini/book-the-software-company/01-the-software-company.md

 ---
+title: The Software Company
 nav_order: 1
 ---
 # 1 The Software Company

 If your company creates software of any kind, from basic scripts to complex applications, it is a software company.
-It is irrelevant if its core business is not software.
-While this seems to be a trivial point to make, my personal experience with multiple companies from manufacturing to pharmaceuticals point at how often this fundamental point is ignored.
+It is irrelevant that its core business is not software.
+While this seems to be a trivial point to make, my personal experience with multiple companies from manufacturing to pharmaceuticals points at how often this fundamental concept is downplayed.

 As a software company, you carry a set of requirements to meet the goals of handling software.
 You need to handle: